- Search The Registry

 *D. J. Jordan was born on this date in 1866.
 He was a Black lawyer, author, politician, educator, historian, and activist.

 He was a slave at the Westmoreland Plantation in Spartanburg, South Carolina.
 The elder Jordan was a Circuit Rider and 25-year A.M.E. minister.
 Julia Elmira White was born a slave in August 1847.
 She ensured that each of her eight children attended school; she died on December 2, 1933, in Blakely, Georgia.

 Also, in 1893, he was a Republican nominee for the state legislature in Randolph County, Georgia, and in 1894, a delegate to the state convention.
 In addition, in 1894, Professor Jordan gave a 10-minute speech that aided in defeating Tom Watson as a candidate for Governor of Georgia.
-He was elected as a lay delegate to the A.M.E.
+He was appointed lay delegate to the A.M.E.
 Church in 1896, 1904, and 1912.
-In 1897, he returned to Morris Brown to teach Literature, where he remained until 1898, when he was appointed Vice President of the institution and Professor of Mathematics.
+In 1897, he returned to Morris Brown to teach Literature, remaining until 1898, when he was appointed Vice President of the institution and Professor of Mathematics.
 He taught a semester at Clark Atlanta University in 1901.
 From 1905 until 1909, he served as Principal of City School in Atlanta.

 In 1909, Jordan moved his family to Kittrell, North Carolina, to accept the presidency of the now-defunct Kittrell College.
 His daughter, Alice Julia Jordan, was born on the campus.
 In 1912 he moved to Greensboro, North Carolina, to serve as head of the Department of History and Pedagogy at North Carolina Agricultural and Technical College (now North Carolina Agricultural and Technical State University).
 He was also head of the Teacher's Training School and established numerous training workshops in other states for black educators.
 1915 Jordan was profiled in Who's Who Of The Colored Race.
 By this time, he had distinguished himself as a writer and commencement speaker.
 He contributed his articles to such publications as the Atlanta Review, Atlanta Constitution, A.M.E.
 Review, Indianapolis Review, the Raleigh Independent, and countless others.